range-vs/Paint-JavaFX/README.md

 # Paint JavaFX
-Analog paint for JavaFX
+# Analog paint for JavaFX

 This project using this list pattern's:

-Factory method
+1)Factory method
-Singleton
+2) Singleton
-Prototype
+3) Prototype